haddocking/haddock3/INSTALL.md

 ## 1.5 Keep your installation up to date

-Navigate to the `github` folder of `haddock3`.
+Navigate to the `haddock3` installation folder (the one you cloned from GitHub).
 Ensure you have the `haddock3` python environment activated.
 Please consider HADDOCK3 is under active development, as well as its dependencies.
-In case the updating processing fails, it is safe to reinstall from scratch.
+If the updating processing fails, it is safe to reinstall from scratch.
 Always refer to the latest installation guidelines.

 ```bash
 # if you used `venv`